Above: The picturesque path alongside the River Wye between Litton and Cressbrook Mills can get muddy and water-logged at the far end.

 The return section runs alongside the picturesque River Wye; parts of which can get muddy and water-logged in winter months and after a lot of rain.
 So walking boots are often a good idea.

-At the time of writing (late March 2024) a small footbridge at the Cressbrook end of the riverside path was roped off for repair.
+Above: When I first recorded this walk back in March 2024, a small footbridge at the Cressbrook end of the riverside path was roped off for repair.

 There’s a well-signposted diversion about half way along the path which avoids this bridge.

-The diversion is also useful when the path gets too flooded.
+This route is also useful when the path gets too flooded.
 But the first section is up some fairly steep and irregular stone steps so it’s not suitable for very young children or anyone with pushchairs.

 There’s a tearoom at Monsal Head, and the Monsal Head Hotel serves a wide range of drinks and snacks from both their bar as well as the next-door stables.
 And the Packhorse Inn in Little Longstone is always worth a visit.